bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 In the case of the crowdfunding contract allocating an incorrect number of tokens for each contribution, the token numbers can be manually recalculated and a new token contract can be deployed at a new address.

-Following is a sample chart showing the continuous flow of funds into the crowdsale contract, and these funds should be monitored on the multisig wallet as well:
+Following is a sample chart showing the continuous flow of funds into another (currently ongoing) crowdsale contract:

 <kbd><img src="images/SampleCrowdsaleContributions-20170629-025846.png" /></kbd>

+Dao.Casino's crowdsale contract and multisig wallet should be monitored in the same manner to detect any abnormalities in the flow of funds.

 <br />